It is virtually impossible to write software that is completely free of bugs.

 First, line 16 introduces a format string vulnerability.

-In this case external data (from the file) is passed to the printf
+In this case external data (from the file) is passed to the printf function thorugh the format parameter without having first been sanitized.
+If an attacker

 can manipulate the contents of the external file, they could insert specially crafted format specifiers that could be used